hwdsl2/setup-ipsec-vpn/aws/README.md

 - Your VPN username
 - Your VPN password
 - Your VPN IPsec PSK (pre-shared key)
+- Whether to set up IKEv2 on the VPN server.
+The default value for this options is `false`.
+> **Note:** For more information about setting up IKEv2 on the VPN server, please see [this page](docs/ikev2-howto.md).

 > **Note:** DO NOT use these special characters within values: `\ " '`